mura94/art-viz/README.md

 Start by copy and pasting this before you add custom args:

-`blender -b .\art-vis.blend -P render.py   --`
+`blender -b .\art-viz.blend -P render.py   --`

 Everything that comes after `--` will be user-defined arguments, parsed in `render.py`.

 Separate custom arguments with spaces after the `--` symbol.
-There should be a space on either side of the `--`.
+There must be a space on either side of the `--`.

 ### Image Path